Smithsonian/cheby_checker/cheby_checker/README.md

 - Add functionality from "playing_with_convex_hulls_and_ellipsoid_representations" to allow generation of ellipsoid boundary & calculation of overlap of convex hulls.
 This should probably be added to MSC (boundary) and Detections/Residuals (overlap).
 [MJP]

+- Develop test / demo of the end-to-end flow of data from orbit-fit, through nbody, into precalc, and then the database.
+[MA/MJP]

+- Develop test / demo of the end-to-end extraction of data from the database, through ephem, into pcheck [MJP]

 - Develop tests of functionalities in mpchecker.
-Start with pCheck.
+Start with pCheck (There are many more lower-level functionalities that need to have proper tests written for them, but I suspect that getting the pcheck & ephem codes working and tested will prompt me to get a whole lot of lower-level code sorted too) .
 [MJP]